bbc/psammead/packages/utilities/gel-foundations/README.md

 `/breakpoints` - GEL breakpoints, as well as typography breakpoints.
 These use the GEL grid sizes which can be found in the [GEL Grid guidelines](https://www.bbc.co.uk/gel/guidelines/grid#grid-sizes).
 `/spacings` - GEL spacings and GEL Grid margins and gutters.
 These use the GEL grid spacing sizes which can be found in the [GEL Grid guidelines](https://www.bbc.co.uk/gel/guidelines/grid#spacing-layout).
-`/typography` - GEL typography.
+`/typography` - GEL type sizes and font stacks.
 These are based on the gel typography standard which can be found in the [GEL guidelines](https://www.bbc.co.uk/gel/guidelines/typography).
-[More details on how these sizes were implemented for this package are available here.](./typography_sizes_web.md)
+[More details on how the type sizes were implemented for this package are available here.](./typography_sizes_web.md)

 ## Installation